-- If no record is found, and the email domain is not an organizational domain, then look up the ‘_dmarc’ subdomain of the corresponding organizational domain.
+- If no record is found, and the email domain is not an organizational domain, look up the “_dmarc” subdomain of the corresponding organizational domain.
 If a record is found on this subdomain, use that record to determine the DMARC policy.

-A key takeaway from this process is that it is generally sufficient to define a single DMARC record on the organizational domain.
-Even if an email service provider or domain owner is using a subdomain to send email, they don’t need to create separate DMARC records for each subdomain.
+A key takeaway from this process is that defining a single DMARC record on the organizational domain is generally sufficient.
+Even if an email service provider or domain owner uses a subdomain to send email, they don’t need to create separate DMARC records for each subdomain.

-In certain circumstances this lookup rule can lead to non intuitive behavior.
-For example, consider email sent from the domain ‘abcd.xyz.example.com’.
+In certain circumstances, this lookup rule can lead to non-intuitive behavior.
+For example, consider emails sent from the domain “abcd.xyz.example.com”.
 The lookup rule means that the receiver will potentially look for a DMARC record on the following domains:

-What is the ‘sp’ attribute in a DMARC record, and do I need to set it?
+What is the “sp” attribute in a DMARC record?
+Do I need to set it?

-If you are an email service provider managing a dedicated subdomain then you should not set the ‘sp’ attribute on the subdomain record.
+If an email service provider manages a dedicated subdomain, you should not set the “sp” attribute on the subdomain record.

 What does a DMARC DNS record look like?